The Misshapes

-The Misshapes are a New York City-based DJ duo composed of DJs Leigh Lezark, and Geordon Nicol.
+The Misshapes are a New York City-based DJ duo composed of DJs Leigh Lezark and Geordon Nicol.
 Previously the group consisted of Leigh Lezark, Geordon Nicol and Greg Krelenstein.

 Group history

 Night club years, 2003–2008

 Leigh Lezark met Geordon Nicol and Greg Krelenstein at college, and in 2003 they formed The Misshapes.
 Beginning in 2004, the trio cultivated a large following when they brought the "Misshapes Dance Party" to downtown New York City.
 The name was taken from the title of a Pulp song, "Mis-Shapes."
-The party was first hosted at 21 Seventh Avenue South in the West Village of New York City.
-Geordon and Leigh had to lie about their ages as well as falsify resumes to obtain access to the space at the time.
+The party was first hosted at the apartment of Leigh Lezark on Eleventh Street in New York City.
+The night moved to the bar Luke & Leroy's, where Geordon and Leigh had to lie about their ages as well as falsify resumes to obtain access to the space at the time.

 Group's career

 With the help of Gawker, the party's popularity grew.
 In 2005, following a performance by Madonna and Stuart Price, Misshapes experienced continued capacity issues and the party was moved to SoHo club, Don Hill's.
 At its new location, the event, as well as the DJs, enjoyed growing success.
 Downtown it-kids and celebrities partied together.
 Creative DIY-style flyers were created and sent around.
 A big part of the Misshapes party was its accompanying website, Misshapes.com.
 Weekly photos of the party were posted on that website, as well as portraits taken against a white wall.

 DJs and Live performers included: Agyness Deyn, Alexandre Herchcovitch, Arcade Fire, Bloc Party, Cassie, Chromeo, Cory Kennedy, David Byrne, Dash Snow, Dev Hynes, The Drums, Felix da Housecat, Franz Ferdinand, Gareth Pugh, Gemma Ward, The Gossip, Hedi Slimane, Henry Holland, The Horrors, Hot Hot Heat, Interpol, James Iha, Jarvis Cocker, Jeremy Scott, Junior Sanchez, Junior Senior, Kelis, Kelly Osbourne, The Killers, Klaxons, Lady Sovereign, Ladytron, Lady Miss Kier, Le Tigre, Lily Donaldson, M.I.A, Madonna, MSTRKRFT, Nan Golden, Patrick Wolf, Peaches, Pharrell Williams, The Rapture, Rilo Kiley, Rufus Wainwright, Selma Blair, Sienna Miller, Siouxsie Sioux, The Sounds, Steve Aoki, The Strokes, These New Puritans, Uffie, The Virgins, Yeah Yeah Yeahs, and Yoko Ono.

 After a 5-year run, the trio decided to discontinue Misshapes as a weekly party, but continued to produce special Misshapes events in new locations.